 Grant schemes: It is possible to apply or to have applied for other grant scheme funding so long as Subsidy Control rules are not breached.
 This may mean a single eligible project applies for grants from two or more schemes up to the maximum subsidy control intensity, or that grants are applied to different elements of a project (e.g. electrolysis, CO2 capture), so long as the base eligible costs do not overlap.
-In particular, projects previously or currently being supported under the Green Fuels Green Skies (GFGS), Future Fuels for Flight and Freight Fund (F4C) or the Advanced Biofuels Demonstration Fund (ABDC) are required to demonstrate how funding through this fund will directly support different work even if for the same plant development project.
+In particular, projects previously or currently being supported under the first window of the Advanced Fuels Fund, the Green Fuels Green Skies (GFGS), Future